 Here are some tips for avoiding getting tripped up by the above tactics:

 1) Never pay money to get a job.
 Legitimate employers never charge money to hire you.
 This rule is only for employment.
 If someone is charging money, they’re either scamming you or it’s not a job.
+Note: some employers are asking people to pay for background checks, but that should be the only thing you’re asked to pay for.

 2) Sleep on it.
 You’re more likely to avoid getting scammed or experiencing buyer’s remorse if you don’t join up right then and there.